Mark12000/Daemon/README.md

 5. Launch Oblivion, then exit from the main menu.

+# Downloading Wabbajack and installing Daemon

+1. Head to [Wabbajack](https://www.wabbajack.org/#/) and download the Wabbajack program.
+2. Download the Daemon modlist install file [**here**](https://github.com/Mark12000/Daemon/releases/download/1.0/Daemon.wabbajack).
+3. Launch Wabbajack and click "Install from disk".
+4. Select the Daemon.wabbajack file.
+5. Choose where you want to install Daemon.
+6. Choose where you want to put the downloads, or keep it in the default location.
+7. Click install!

+# Important Steps!

-6. Install Daemon if it isn't already!
+ 1. Install Daemon if it isn't already!

-7. ***ONLY DO THIS STEP IF YOU HAVE THE STEAM OR DISK OBLIVION INSTALL*** Go to the Daemon install location, navigate to Daemon\tools\Oblivion Ram Optimization and launch 4gb patch.exe
+ 2. ***ONLY DO THIS STEP IF YOU HAVE THE STEAM OR DISK OBLIVION INSTALL*** Go to the Daemon install location, navigate to Daemon\tools\Oblivion Ram Optimization and launch 4gb patch.exe

-8. Patch both the Oblivion.exe and Oblivion Launcher.exe in your Oblivion install location.
+ 3. Patch both the Oblivion.exe and Oblivion Launcher.exe in your Oblivion install location.

-9. Navigate to Daemon\mods\Unofficial Shivering Isles Patch
+ 4. Navigate to Daemon\mods\Unofficial Shivering Isles Patch

-10. Cut DLCShiveringIsles - Faces.bsa and paste to your Oblivion Data folder, for example (H:\SteamLibrary\steamapps\common\Oblivion\Data)
+ 5. Cut DLCShiveringIsles - Faces.bsa and paste to your Oblivion Data folder, for example (H:\SteamLibrary\steamapps\common\Oblivion\Data)

-11. Navigate to Daemon\tools\Oblivion BSA Decompressor and launch Oblivion BSA Decompressor.exe
+ 6. Navigate to Daemon\tools\Oblivion BSA Decompressor and launch Oblivion BSA Decompressor.exe

-12. Press decompress.
+ 7. Press decompress.
 If it doesn't automatically detect your Oblivion folder, browse to it manually in the program

-13. Cut DLCShiveringIsles - Faces.bsa back to the Daemon\mods\Unofficial Shivering Isles Patch folder
+ 8. Cut DLCShiveringIsles - Faces.bsa back to the Daemon\mods\Unofficial Shivering Isles Patch folder

-14. Copy the files inside "Daemon\Game Folder Files" to your oblivion install folder (E.G H:\SteamLibrary\steamapps\common\Oblivion)
+ 9. Copy the files inside "Daemon\Game Folder Files" to your oblivion install folder (E.G H:\SteamLibrary\steamapps\common\Oblivion)

-15. Start ModOrganizer.exe in the Daemon install folder
+ 10. Start ModOrganizer.exe in the Daemon install folder